evanwills/matrix_parsefile_preprocessor/README.md

 3.	`<MySource_PRINT>` tags, it compares the `id_name` with the list of unprinted `<MySource_AREA>`s and removes the ID from the list.
 4.  `<MySource_AREA>` `design_area="show_if"` tags, it checks to see if they have `keyword_regexp` condition.
 If so, it validates the regular expression to ensure that if has an error you know about it.
 5.	`<MySource_AREA>` tags with duplicate  `id_name` values are reported as errors.
-6. Reports any `<MySource_AREA>` tags that are never printed (this is not always a problem but having design areas that are never printed can needlesly add to the processing time of the design.)
+6. Reports any `<MySource_AREA>` tags that are never printed (this is not always a problem but having design areas that are never printed can needlessly add to the processing time of the design.)

 ### _To do:_
 * Since normal Matrix key words (e.g. `%globals_asset_name%`) work in design parse files, It would be good if the validator checks these.
-Especially th emodifiers.
+Especially the modifiers.
-* Create the old and new parse file comparison.

 ## How the builder/compiler works:

-1. Searches the base parse file for [special keywords](#Keyword structure)
+1. Searches the base parse file for [special keywords](#Keyword-structure)
-2. The code immediatly preceeding the keyword is
+2. The code immediately preceding the keyword is
 	1.	passed to the validator for validation.
 	2.	the code is written to the output file.
 3. The keyword is analysed.